RafaelyRezende/Born2BeRocky/README.md

 <code>setenforce</code>

+### SSH

-### Create and manage new users and groups
+### Users and Groups

+This is one of the core requirements for being a system administrator.
+The operations of create, remove and edit users and groups are essential in managing a server.
+Start by adding a new user to the server, this can be acomplished by running:

-<code>useradd -u 4242 -d /home/<username> -m <username></code>
+<code>useradd -u 4242 -d /home/username -m username</code>

-Some useful flags are the -u flag to set an specific user ID number, the -d flag sets the path of the home directory for the new user and -m creates the home directory.
-More flags can be view with the usual --help flag.
+Some useful flags are the -u flag to set an specific user ID number, the -d flag sets the path of the home directory for the new user (in case the default directory is not desirable) and -m creates the home directory.
+NOTE: if you want to set up default files/directories inside the user's home directory when creating a new user, add the necessary files in the <i>/etc/skel</i> directory.

+Together with the username of an user, a password needs to be set in place for the user to access the server.
+This can be achieved with the command:

-<code>passwd <username></code>
+<code>passwd username</code>

-The command above is used to set a user's password.
-Follow the prompt instructions, later I will show how to customize the rules for strong password policy and add custom messages.
+In case the administrator need to delete an user from the server, run the command:

+<code>userdel username</code>

+By default, this command does not remove the user's home directory, if it is necessary to delete the user's information, together with its directories and files use the -r flag.

-You can verify the existing groups in your server with the following command <code>cat /etc/group</code>.
+Create groups with the following command:

+<code>groupadd groupname</code>

+View all listed groups and the users inside any specific group in the server by inspecting the <i>/etc/group</i> directory.

+<code>cat /etc/group</code>

+Add a user to a spcific group with the usermod command utility.
+This command can do a variety of tasks related to groups and users, if a username have to be changed it is done via usermod.
+Explore the functionalities of usermod in the <a href="https://www.man7.org/linux/man-pages/man8/usermod.8.html">manual</a> or <a href="https://www.itzgeek.com/how-tos/linux/how-to-modify-user-accounts-in-linux-using-usermod-command.html">here</a>.

-<code>usermod -a -G <groupname> <username></code>
+<code>usermod -a -G groupname username</code>

-The command above is used to add an user to a group.
-The -a flag stands for append and the -G flag tells the usermod command that the you want to edit groups.
+The -a flag stands for append and the -G flag tells the usermod command to edit groups.

-<code>groupadd <groupname></code>

-The above command is used to create a new group.

 ## Manage sudo access commands